 The vaccines are safe and a critical step in ending the pandemic.

-The availability of two coronavirus disease 2019 (COVID-19) vaccines is a big step forward in helping to beat the virus and return to a more normal life.
+The availability of three coronavirus disease 2019 (COVID-19) vaccines is a big step forward in helping to beat the virus and return to a more normal life.
 People all over the world are eagerly waiting for their turn to receive the vaccinations.
 Still, not everyone is convinced, and misinformation about the COVID-19 vaccines has spread nearly as fast as the virus itself.

 When deciding whether to get vaccinated, it’s important to separate myths from facts.
 Here are five things to know about the COVID-19 vaccines.